trychlos/pwix-ui-layout/README.md

      - `uiView`

-          returns the current view size as a string constant
+          Returns the current view size as a string constant.

      - `uiXSView`

-          test for an extra small-size view

      - `uiSMView`

-          test for a small-size view

      - `uiMDView`

-          test for a medium-size view

      - `uiSTView`

-          test for a standard-size view

      - `uiLGView`

-          test for a large-size view
+          Returns `true` if the width of the display is less than or equal to the corresponding breakpoint.

      - `uiXLView`

-          test for an extra large-size view
+          Returns `true` if the width of the display is extra large, _i.e._ greater than the `@ui-lg-breakpoint` breakpoint.

 ## Maintainer reminder - Test environments